oltaback/MECA-482-futura-pendulum/README.md

 Ideally, the simulation would have produced underdamping characteristics on the following graphs displayed below.
 The underdamping trends would have shown stabilization of our system, primarily of the vertical pendulum arm operating in the up-right position.
 The figures below show the pole map where the underdamping characteristics would be displayed if the Matlab code was correctly adapted to run the testing.
-Unfortunately, the errors experienced halted the gorup from moving forward.
+Unfortunately, the errors experienced halted the group from moving forward.
 Ideally, this code would have presented figures of an undamping graph.

 ![image](https://user-images.githubusercontent.com/103209385/169365442-b8b34a7b-9c50-4f74-888c-c13b4d0ffc2c.png)